DrRoad/ArcDEA/README.md

 # ArcDEA: ArcGIS Pro Digital Earth Australia plugin
-**AreaDEA** is an open source project that provides efficient access to the Digital Earth Australia (DEA) public data repository directly within ArcGIS Pro.
-This project is not affiliated with Digital Earth Australia.
+**AreaDEA** is an open source project that provides efficient access to the Digital Earth Australia (DEA) public data repository directly from ArcGIS Pro.

 The ArcDEA plugin enables you to:
 * Unlock the ability to interactively browse and download numerous high quality satellite [products](https://www.dea.ga.gov.au/products) offered by Digital Earth Australia directly within ArcGIS Pro.